Gökçe Akyıldız: Biography

 Akyıldız was born on 30 October 1992 in Sinop, the third of four children.
 She has a twin sister, Gözde Akyıldız, who is a former child actress.
 She showed her interest in acting from an early age of five years old and in 2002 made her cinematic debut in Bir Tutam Baharat as Saime.

 She later got role in a number of STV series, including Sırlar Dünyası, Büyük Buluşma and Beşinci Boyut.
-In 2005, she appeared with a different role in Zeynep.
+In 2005, she appeared with a different role in Zeynep with her sister.
 In 2006, she portrayed the character of Tekgül in Ezo Gelin.

-She continued her career with roles in Parmaklıklar Ardında, Gazi and Kollama.
-Her breakthrough came in 2011 with her appearance in Hayat Devam Ediyor, and following that she got roles in the series Kötü Yol and Bizim Okul.
+She continued her career with roles in such as crime series Parmaklıklar Ardında, Gazi and Kollama.
+She was cast in series "Sahra" which written and played by Berkun Oya.
+Her breakthrough came in 2011 with her appearance in Hayat Devam Ediyor, and following that she got roles in the series Bizim Okul.